Why the Alice Cooper Band Fell Apart After ‘Muscle of Love’

 Subscribe to 94.9 WMMQ on

 Alice Cooper had been around since the late ’60s, making a name for themselves by keeping away from the era’s conventions.
 Their attack was comprised of gritty rock ‘n’ roll dressed up vaudeville style and spat back at their expanding audiences.
-Even though their namesake frontman was the centerpiece of the band, Alice Cooper were a band.
+Even though their namesake frontman was a focal point, Alice Cooper remained an actual band.
 But all that changed following the Nov.
 20, 1973 release of Muscle of Love.

 By 1973, Alice Cooper had become a household name, Hollywood punch line and a general topic of conversation.
 Hits like “I’m Eighteen,” “School’s Out” and “Elected” had put them there.
 But the cracks were starting to show.
 The records leading up to Muscle of Love — Love It to Death, Killer, School’s Out and Billion Dollar Babies — were unbeatable.
 Then came Muscle of Love, which struggled to keep one step ahead.